2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in North Carolina

 Request Information

 With a ranking of #8, Duke University did quite well on this year’s best value schools for foreign languages and linguistics students working on their bachelor’s degree.
-Located in the city of Durham, Duke is a private not-for-profit school with a fairly large student population.
+Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.

 Duke undergraduate students pay an average of $60,244 in in-state tuition and fees each year.